Pete Carroll on Seahawks injuries, Earl Thomas, Frank Clark, Russell Wilson and more

 Asked if he had regrets about the way things appear to be ending with Thomas and his Seahawks career, Carroll referred only to the leg injury he suffered at Arizona last season that ended his season after four games.

 “He was off to a great start in the season, and just an unfortunate injury again got in the way of it,’’ Carroll said.
-“That’s what I regret, that he couldn’t finish on high note and build his case for the future and all of that.
+“That’s what I regret, that he couldn’t finish on a high note and build his case for the future and all of that.
 He was just on such a tear at the beginning of the season.
 It was really frustrating for him, I know.”

-CARROLL SAYS WILSON FUTURE ‘A BIG ISSUE THAT’S COMING’
+WILSON’S FUTURE ‘A BIG ISSUE THAT’S COMING’

-Carroll laughed off a recent rumor stating that Ciara, the wife of quarerback Russell Wilson, would rather the couple be located in New York and that Wilson, as a result, wants to be traded to the New York Giants, who need a quarterback.
+Carroll laughed off a recent rumor stating that Ciara, quarterback Russell Wilson’s wife, would rather the couple be located in New York and that Wilson, as a result, wants to be traded to the New York Giants, who need a quarterback.

 “That was a pretty good Hollywood release there,’’ Carroll said.
 “That was pretty big-time.
 I think it was a Hollywood, media release is what it was.”